The Old Philologians Association

 In March 1974, the General Election returned a Labour Government and Reg Prentice was appointed as the New Secretary of State for Education.
 At the September 1974 governors’ meeting, Peter Newsam, Deputy Education Officer, outlined the ILEA’s plans and the governors approved the proposed enlargement of the school as well as the transfer of admissions procedure from the head master to the Divisional Officer.
 They also approved the policy of recruiting two form groups per year for three years before the amalgamation in 1978.
 These last two items created some anger with the Parents’ Association in October 1974 and at one time considered legal action.
 Section 13 notices were eventually published in November 1974.
 The parents’ association published a glossy booklet entitled ‘St Marylebone Grammar invites your interest’.
 The only problem was when the first batch arrived the spelling was a little awry ‘St Marylebone Grammer ..... ’

 Another public meeting took place in January 1975 at the Porchester Hall at which Ashley Bramall of the ILEA chose not to appear but he did send the Deputy Education Officer, Peter Newsam.
 His reason for non-attendance was that he did not wish to give the impression that the ILEA’s decision could be changed!
 The meeting was chaired by Professor Bruce Patterson, of London University’s Education Department, the parents’ opposition case was put by Anthony Taylor, and also present was Rory Hands, Headmaster of Chiswick School and also an Old Philologian.
-Incidently Rory Hands is currently President of the Old Philologians Association.
+Incidentally, Rory Hands was President of the Old Philologians Association for a number of years.
 Reverting to the meeting Kenneth Baker MP for St Marylebone and Norman St. John Stevas, the Conservative shadow Education Secretary were also on the platform.
 The meeting concluded with passing the resolution that it was not satisfied that all of the proposed new site of the school was actually available, the school would be too large and that the spending of a million pounds with the destruction of two schools could not be justified.
 The campaign against the proposals became more intense and in some way suffered because it became identified by the press as a fight to save grammar schools in general.
 The minority of the school’s governors submitted their objection to the scheme as did the Parents’ group, who also backed their letter with a petition containing 6000 signatures.
 In addition, a statutory objection, as the law required, signed by ten local rate payers was sent to the Secretary of State.
 The signatures included amongst others :- Dr Martin Sullivan, Dean of St Paul’s, Professor Leonard Schapiro, three Members of Parliament, Sir Keith Joseph, Clement Freud, and John Pardoe, and Professor R.J.
 Ball (later Sir James Ball) Principal of the London Business College and an old boy of the school.

 The pupils of the school organised a protest march from Lincoln’s Inn to the Department of Education and Science.
 This did not receive the press coverage that it deserved.
 In April 1975 another stalwart of the school, Harold Llewellyn Smith, whilst on holiday in France, died of a heart attack.